mehiskork/gym-app-mvp/docs/account-deletion-design.md

 - Session-expired and wrong-account cases show friendly copy.
 - Success returns the app to a fresh guest-start state.
 - Support bundle does not expose raw auth tokens before or after deletion.
+- Recreating with the same Google account creates/uses a new active TrainFrame owner and does not restore deleted data.
+- Stale old account tokens/sessions cannot write into the recreated account owner.